 On July 26th, the Indian state of Telangana announced initiatives to leverage blockchain to mitigate the pervasive corruption and fraudulent activity embedded in state and national governments.
-The news comes one month after the state began implementation of blockchain solutions to increase transparency in the government’s land registry and revenue departments.
-This is in direct response to the estimated 38% of land transactions that involve some degree of bribery.
+The news comes one month after the state implemented blockchain solutions to increase transparency in the government’s land registry and revenue departments.
+This was in direct response to the estimated 38% of land transactions that involve some degree of bribery.

 Telangana’s IT and Industries Secretary, Jayesh Ranjan, stated the following: